 Recycle or Composting Plant Tours

-Do you know what happens to all that stuff you drop off a eco-stations or place in blue bags/bins?
-Often you can arrange tours of local recycling plants.
+Do you know what happens to all that stuff you drop off a eco-stations or place in the recycling bins?
+Often you can arrange tours of the local recycling center.
 Learning how items are recycled, what they are recycled into, and how the whole system works, will help arm kids with the right information to recycle effectively.

 Plant Trees or Flowers or a Vegetable Garden